[7 Easy Ways] The Volume Does Not Contain A Recognized File System

 What Causes “The Volume Does Not Contain A Recognized File System” Error?

-This error mostly occurs due to the file system errors.
+This error mostly occurs due to file system errors.
 When the file system errors takes place, your drive becomes Raw that is not a type of file system.

 However, there are some other reasons as well that can also lead to this error.
 They are shortlisted below: